guimatheus92/SweetHome3D_HomeAssistant_Lightning/README.md

 - **Home Assistant path**: This path is where the images will be located in Home Assistant
 5. Move the images from Path to `/config/www/planes`
 7. Create a card of type `picture-elements` and paste the generated `.yaml` from Path.

+# How to copy `.jar` into Sweet Home 3D

+To use it, copy this archive in the plug-ins folder of Sweet Home 3D, which depends on your system as follows:
+- under Windows, this folder is C:\Documents and Settings\user\Application Data\eTeks\Sweet Home 3D\plugins,
+- under Mac OS X, it's the subfolder Library/Application Support/eTeks/Sweet Home 3D/plugins of your user folder,
+- under Linux and other Unix, it's the subfolder .eteks/sweethome3d/plugins of your user folder.